b-lukaszuk/scala_luzne_zadanka/book2/ch03/README.md

 [Go to: Table of contents](#table-of-contents)

-The exercises are to be solved based on a program in Listing 3.1.
+The exercises (Task 1-23) are to be solved based on a program in Listing 3.1.
+The exercises (Task 25-29) are to be solved based on a program in the catalog ./tree

 # Task 1